 Back to Ski week 2013 is drawing to a close, but I hope that like me you’re now excited about the upcoming winter season.
 The reason I decided to write about skiing in September is simple: I believe that family ski vacations are more than worth the time, trouble, and cost because they bring so much joy.

-But I also believe that planning is essential to enjoying a great family ski vacation.
+We go nearly every year and have even invested in our own equipment.
+This year I’m looking for a boot bag to keep our ski boots in so I’m looking at sites like https://snowgaper.com/best-ski-boot-bag/ to find the best one.
+This is because I believe that planning is essential to enjoying a great family ski vacation.
 Thinking about where you want to go, choosing a resort that’s right for your family, finding the right lessons for your kids, and getting your gear assembled early will save you money and also make your trip fun as opposed to stressful.

 I’ve been so lucky this week to be joined by other skiing parents who believe like I do that ski vacations are worth a bit of extra effort.
 With posts both helpful and inspiring, they’ve spent the past week giving you the information you need to start preparing for winter.

 Saving money on ski trips is a goal I think we can all get behind.
 Amie O’Shaughnessy of Ciao Bambino has skied in both the U.S. and Europe with her family and she brings her savvy know-how to bear in her post on ways to save money on a family ski vacation.